-Because of draconian legislation, many of our clients are put in an extremely vulnerable position.
-Under the Proceeds of Crime Act 2002, the police can seize cash in excess of £1000 if they suspect it's obtained through criminal conduct, or intended for criminal activity.
+Under the Proceeds of Crime Act 2002, the police can seize cash in excess of £1000 if they suspect it was obtained through criminal conduct, or intended for criminal activity.
 That can be anything from the proceeds of drug trafficking to legitimately earned income which has not been declared for tax.

 The sooner we’re involved, the sooner we can use our specialist knowledge to protect your assets: